Gregory Anthony Perdicaris: Later life

 In 1878, Perdicaris left his position at the bank after 31 years.
 He became president of the Princeton Gas Light Company.
 Two years later he retired from Trenton.
 Gregory and his wife moved to Tangier Morocco.
 He died three years later in 1883, his wife passed two years after his death.
 The city of Trenton honored Perdicaris by naming a street and neighborhood after him.
 In the early 20th century the Perdicaris Ave.
 Bridge in Trenton shared his name.
 His home town Naousa, also has 2 streets named after later members of the Perdicari family; the first is named after Christodoulos Perdicaris, a doctor and a leading figure in the independence struggle of Northern Greece/ Makedonia and the second after Georgios Perdicaris, a two-times town mayor.
 Gregory's son Ion inherited a massive fortune and was involved in the Perdicaris affair.

+Legacy

+Perdicaris Place in Trenton, New Jersey, is named in his honor.